PhpGt/StyleGuide/databases/query-collection-hierarchies.md

 To promote clean database organisation, queries should be hierarchically organised within named "collection" directories in accordance to the area of the database their main intent affects.

-A query collection will typically be the name of a table within the database -- for example, if there is a `customer` table and a `product` table, it makes sense to have a "customer" and "product" query collection for when select, insert, update or delete queries mainly affect those tables.
+A query collection will typically be the name of a table within the database -- for example, if there is a `Customer` table and a `Product` table, it makes sense to have a "customer" and "product" query collection for when select, insert, update or delete queries mainly affect those tables.
 If a query interacts with more than one table, through a join or subselect for example, it should be organised within the collection which represents its main _intent_.

 An example query directory: